Photography

 Now, why are some or all of those details important?
 Because we see here the abilities of Andres Amador, someone whose public art work may lead us to wonder about how this artist could have accomplished all this.
 Not only in the image above, those presented below, as well as those widely available now on the internet.

-Well, what would it take for you or me to be able physically to produce such an image upon the sand on a seaside beach?
+Well, what would it take for you or me physically to be able to produce such an image upon the sand on a seaside beach?
 To my surprise, it is only geological timing (the tides); an appropriate location in relation to that matter of the tides; and then only a couple of simple tools.
 These would include some common and small garden rakes, and perhaps also – in relation to the circular-based patterns – a metal or wooden spike, a long rope, and some kind of carving or scraping tool at the end of that rope.
 The invention of the small drone with a camera has also been of help.

 But, clearly, it takes more than physical circumstances, geography, and available tools.
 It also takes a scientifically trained sensibility as well as a developed intuitive creativity.
 What Andres Amador has accomplished and still produces is not in any way simple.
 And yet, he provides frequent teaching sessions, open to all, inviting others to do what he does.
 Insight about this is provided by a short but compelling video produced some years ago by KQED San Francisco (see link below).
 I think that one way to summarize a principal theme in his work is that he seeks to see things “whole,” which for some folks is related to seeing what is “holy.”

 In that video, Amador describes two reference points, or two sorts of impulses within him, as sources for his earthscape art.
-“The two main directions that I go with, in the art, are the geometric, which is very precise… So, it’s all about perfection.”
+“The two main directions that I go with, in the art, are {first} the geometric, which is very precise… So, it’s all about perfection.”
 Pattern can be imposed upon the ‘blank canvas’ of nature.

-“The other side of it,” he says, “is the organic art, the art the feels like it is emerging from the location… the art that is telling me what to do next.”
+“The other {or second} side of it,” he says, “is the organic art, the art the feels like it is emerging from the location… the art that is telling me what to do next.”
 Pattern may therefore be in some sense received.

 I find these two insights to be spiritually and theologically significant.
 We are able to impose pattern upon our lives, and often attempt to do this within the social world around us.
 At the same time, we may discern and receive pattern for our lives from within, whether from a divine or from a natural source, or through the gifts of others.
 Impose, and receive; both are important for our search to become whole.